datacarpentry/python-socialsci/_episodes/08-Pandas.md

 ## Pandas data structures

-There are 2 main data structure used by pandas, they are the Series and the Dataframe.
+There are two main data structure used by pandas, they are the Series and the Dataframe.
 The Series equates in general to a vector or a list.
-The data frame is equivalent to a table.
-Each column in a pandas dataframe is a pandas Series data structure.
+The Dataframe is equivalent to a table.
+Each column in a pandas Dataframe is a pandas Series data structure.

 We will mainly be looking at the Dataframe.

-We can easily create a Pandas dataframe by reading a .csv file
+We can easily create a Pandas Dataframe by reading a .csv file

 ## Reading a csv file